-- Patrick Goodfellow, President and Chief Executive Officer; - Charles Brisebois, Chief Financial Officer and Secretary of the Board; - Mary Lohmus, Executive Vice President Ontario and Western Canada; - Harry Haslett, Vice President Atlantic; - Éric Bisson, Vice President Quebec.
+- Patrick Goodfellow, President and Chief Executive Officer; - Charles Brisebois, Chief Financial Officer; - Mary Lohmus, Executive Vice President Ontario and Western Canada; - Harry Haslett, Vice President Atlantic; - Luc Dignard, Vice President Sales and LBM Quebec.

-The aggregate cash remuneration paid or payable by the Corporation to the senior executives, including NEOs and the other vice-presidents of the Corporation for services rendered during the fiscal year of the Corporation ended November 30, 2023 was \$3,696,573.
+The aggregate cash remuneration paid or payable by the Corporation to the senior executives, including NEOs and the other vice-presidents of the Corporation for services rendered during the fiscal year of the Corporation ended November 30, 2024 was \$3,182,468.